monicahomescu/Exercises-in-Prolog/README.md

 # Exercises-in-Prolog

 Exercise 1\
 a.
-Write a predicate to substitute in a list a value with all the elements of another list.b.
-Remove the n-th element of a list.\
+Write a predicate to substitute in a list a value with all the elements of another list.\
 b.
 Remove the n-th element of a list.

 Exercise 2\